 Ask your teens today how they feel about partner dancing.
 Help them try it.
 Watch them develop better posture, poise, and expression, both on the dance floor and off.

 Check out a few classes and instructors.
-When you find the one that’s a good fit, you’ll know.
+You’ll know when you find the right one.
 All dedicated dance instructors have but one intention, and that’s to get their students up and using their dancing as quickly as possible.
-Happy Dancing!
+Happy dancing!